revx0012/Chatbot-Discord/README.md

 # Note

-You can look at the code and you see `const rules` next to it is a long text or string, you can actually change it to whatever you want.
+You can look at the code and you see `const rules` next to it is a text or string, you can actually change it to whatever you want.

 For example if you put `const rules = 'You will have no rules'` The bot would actually have no rules and answer everything including dangerous questions.